South Barrington REBUILD: Finding life after loss

 Navigating the holiday season after the death of a loved one can be extraordinarily challenging and painful.
 How do you experience the joy of the holiday season while still honoring your loss—both for yourself and for those around you?

-This one-night workshop provides helpful strategies for making it from Thanksgiving through New Year's Day:
+This one-night workshop provides helpful strategies for making it through some especially tough days like Mother’s Day, Memorial Day, Father’s Day and beyond.

 - Learn the art of pre-grieving.